SirMotte/FoundryVTT-Theme-Hearth/README.md

 ## Known Issues:
 - Chat cards look still a little wild.
 Rework is in progress.
 - Some areas of certain UI elements are hard to read or messed up.
-This is mostly caused by Ernie's Modern UI and me not having touched these areas yet.
+This is mostly caused by Ernie's Modern UI that will be resolved at some point.
 A lot needs to be done.
 - [Combat Tracker Disposition](https://github.com/LebombJames/combat-tracker-disposition) - slight bugs with icons, investigating
 - [Ready Set Roll for D&D5e](https://github.com/MangoFVTT/fvtt-ready-set-roll-5e) - Currently Ernie's UI breaks the buttons on Chat cards, they still work but don't feature an icon anymore.
 He said he will add support in the future.
 - [Token Variant Art](https://github.com/Aedif/TokenVariants) - Ernie's UI currently makes the Token HUD UI hard to use.
 No ETA on a fix.